Board of Directors

 Mary Hudetz, Crow -- President

-    Mary is an editor on The Associated Press’ West Regional Desk in Phoenix.
-She files national breaking news and daily stories on broad range of topics and events in the West.
-She also works closely with a team of reporters to develop stories specifically about Native issues and communities.
+She is a former editor on The Associated Press’ West Regional Desk in Phoenix, where she filed national breaking news and daily stories on broad range of topics and events in the West.
+She also worked closely with a team of reporters to develop stories specifically about Native issues and communities.

 She is a graduate of Fordham University and the Freedom Forum's American Indian Journalism Institute at the University of South Dakota, where she later became a faculty member for the annual AIJI program.

 She was previously vice president of NAJA and chair of the 2013 National Native Media Conference in Tempe, Ariz.

 Jason is an assistant professor and director of Native American Journalism Projects at the University of Montana School of Journalism in Missoula.

 He graduated from the school in 2002, and was a recipient of NAJA scholarships.
 He has worked at The New York Times, The Oregonian and the Navajo Times, where he spent six years before accepting his current position.

 Tetona is a features reporter at the Times-News in Twin Falls, Idaho.